Commonly Asked questions

 Yes, you will get at least a little bit wet.
 Sometimes you can get splashed and get even more wet.
 It is not comfortable or safe to kayak or paddleboard wearing jeans, cotton bottoms, or heavy sweatshirts.
 Cotton gets heavy and cold when it gets wet.
 Most people are comfortable wearing legging or swim trunks with a light windbreaker type of jacket.
 In the summer, most people just wear their bathing suits—it’s often that sunny and warm!
 If you’re worried about being cold, ABP has really nice wetsuit rentals for only $5.
-Bring towels and quarters for hot showers.
+Sandals or watershoes are great to walk to the lighthouse.

 Can I visit the Point San Luis Lighthouse?